initsecret/cfh/index.md

    a database of CSAM indexed by the fuzzy hash.
-In this setting the database can be on a server and if we force all queries to use the private keyword search protocol, then we don't leak the plaintext hashes (assuming the hashes are sufficiently hard to guess.t
+In this setting the database can be on a server and if we force all queries to use the private keyword search protocol, then we don't leak the plaintext hashes (assuming the hashes are sufficiently hard to guess.)

 ### Moving Forward